areknow/robot-art/README.md

 $ npm run test-all
 ```
 ## Deployment
 The app is currently deployed using Heroku for the server and Netlify for the client.
 Checkout the live demo [here](https://robot-art.netlify.app/), but please note that the Heroku free tier dyno that receives no traffic for 30 minutes will sleep.
-You may see a loading indicator for upwards of 30 seconds before the server is awake and sending socket data.
+You may see a loading indicator for upwards of 30 seconds before the server is awake and sending data.
 Thank you for your patience.

 ## Features
 - React frontend with styled-components